IMPORTANT TROUBLESHOOTING TIPS:

 7. Be sure to put the payment certificate in the same folder/directory as the FileMaker application.

 On Windows this is in the directory called /Program Files/FileMaker/FileMaker Pro 20/ or similar for older versions of FileMaker.

-On macOS FileMaker Pro 19 is installed directly in the Applications folder.
+On macOS FileMaker Pro 19 and 2023 are installed directly in the Applications folder.
 Place the payment certificate file also in the Applications folder in that case.
-For older versions of FileMaker place the payment certificate file in the Applications/FileMaker 18 Advanced/ folder or similar for other versions of FileMaker.
+For older versions of FileMaker place the payment certificate file in the Applications/FileMaker 18 Advanced/ folder or similar for older versions of FileMaker.

 After adding the certificate to the Filemaker Pro folder you can check if it is registered by selecting the menu:

 Select the plug-in from the list and click the Configure button to see the registration details.